alexelash/personal-website/_projects/temperate.md

     - type: "default"
       layout: "visual-text"
       desc: |
         Once we had our name, I designed a mascot (internally coined “Tempy”).
-The mark is a reference to the collie dog breed.
-The collie (most notably the border collie) was bred as a herding dog.
-Like the collie, Temperate is an adaptation planner's best friend, as it herds information, data, and climate data into one place.
+The mark references the collie dog breed (most notably the border collie), which was bred as a herding dog.
+The concept was that Temperate acts as an adaptation planner’s best friend, as it herds information, data, and climate data all into one place.
+Visually, I played with making the mascot reference its name by using a thermometer for the nose.
       visual:
         type: "slider"
         slides: